airesv/robotframework-zaplibrary/README.md

 ## How do I get set up?
 ### Is needed some depending libraries, that can be installed, through pip:

+The OWASP ZAP must be installed in server where the test should run,

 The ZAP api can be downloaded from PyPI (download link in The ZAP API page) or it can be installed using:

     pip install python-owasp-zap-v2.4